|The Best Easy Hikes in Grand Teton National Park|

 String Lake Loop - If you're looking for a hike that offers stunning scenery, but isn't physically demanding, the loop around String Lake is just about the perfect choice.
 I highly recommend starting this hike early in the morning to see the Grand Tetons reflecting in the water.

 Taggart Lake - This is one of the more popular hikes in the park - and for good reason.
-However, hikers can still enjoy spectacular views of Grand Teton - on the trail and at the lake - in relative solitude if you start your hike early in the morning.
+By starting your hike early in the morning, hikers can still enjoy spectacular views of Grand Teton - on the trail and at the lake - in relative solitude.

-Lakeshore Trail - Located in the Colter Bay area, this hike is relatively unknown - especially when compared to hikes like those found in the Jenny Lake or Taggart Lake areas.
+Lakeshore Trail - Located in the Colter Bay area, this hike is relatively unknown - especially when compared to hikes around Jenny Lake or Taggart Lake.
 However, visitors shouldn't overlook this gem.
 The views of the entire Teton Range from across Jackson Lake are world class.

 Leigh Lake - This popular hike offers similar views as those found on the String Lake Loop.
 However, with very little in the way of elevation gain, this is a slightly easier hike.